supermuesli/ask/README.md

 example:

-$python ask.py how to concatenate strings in python
+$ python ask.py how to concatenate strings in python